cgomesu/website/_pages/resume.md

 ***
 # Application Knowledge
-This is a list of applications that I'm familiar with.
+This is a non-exhaustive list of applications that I'm familiar with.
+(Of course, that's in addition to applications commonly used to edit text, to browse files and the web, to edit images, spreadsheets, and so on.)
 They're order alphabetically and organized by area.
 ## Containers and virtualization
 ### [Docker (CE)](https://www.docker.com/)
 > Docker is a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.